 LOC AL ISSUE/OPPORTUNITY PROVIDER REQUIREMENT PROVIDER RESPONSE RAG Type 2 Diabetes should be offered self -management support Public Health Guideline 38 compliant diabetes prevention programme.
 This will complement a range of existing health promotion programmes that are delivered to help people address the lifestyle risk factors associated with Diabetes.
-B11 Effective arrangements should be in place to ensure people who require palliative care are identified and an appropriate care plan developed with them and their carers.
-Belfast Trust should work with its ICP partners to ensure that people who require urgent or emergency care and are terminally-ill are identified and have a care plan developed.
-The Trust is committed to identifying patients in any setting.
+B11 Effective arrangements should be in place to ensure people who require palliative care are identified and an appropriate care plan developed with them and their carers. require urgent or emergency care and are terminally-ill are identified and The Trust is committed to identifying patients in any setting.
 Systems have been put in place to enable identification and support of people with palliative and end of life care needs across the Trust.
 This includes processes for identification in inpatient settings (Hospital Anticipatory Care Planning) discharge standards for people with palliative and end of life care needs, named key worker in community, holistic assessment and promotion of appropriate communication standards across settings and advance care planning.
 These are monitored through the Trust's electronic palliative and end of life coordination system.
 (ELCOS) The focus for 2017/18 is to ensure these systems are embedded within practice across the Trust, including directed support and education to relevant areas.
 Hospital wards, clinics and district nursing teams have been provided with a palliative care resource box which includes copies of all the key resources which are also easily accessible on the Trust's dedicated palliative care pages on the HUB (intranet).
 Each area also has an identified palliative care champion and have been supplied with laminated ELCOS and the BHSCT palliative discharge standard for display and easy reference.
 The use of these are monitored through directorate action plans and senior management ward rounds.